Key takeaways

 Sildenafil vs. Viagra: what’s the difference?

 A common question people ask is, “Is sildenafil the same as Viagra?”
-The answer is essentially yes—Viagra is simply the brand-name version, while sildenafil is the generic alternative.
+The answer is essentially yes — Viagra is simply the brand-name version, while sildenafil is the generic alternative.

-They both treat ED and share the same active ingredient, sildenafil citrate.
-Both medications belong to a group of drugs called PDE5 inhibitors, which relax the muscles in blood vessel walls to improve blood flow to the penis.
-For all intents and purposes, generic sildenafil is just as good as Viagra - They are both equally effective because they have the same active ingredient and work the same way in the body.
+For all intents and purposes, generic sildenafil is just as good as Viagra.
+They are both similarly effective because they have the same active ingredient and work the same way in the body.
 With that said, let’s go over some of the key differences that could influence your choice.

 Cost